Modern Basement Drop Ceiling Tile Idea

 Different Styles

 There are also different and unique styles for your ceiling tiles.
-Recently we have seen some stores and restaurants using a distressed farmhouse or old tin roof tile to complete their industrial look.
+Recently, we have seen some stores and restaurants use distressed farmhouse or old tin roof tiles to complete their industrial look.

 FAQs